 The accommodations have worked.

-Since the inaugural NPI in 2010, we have welcomed over 100 college coaches from all levels.
-Click here to see all the previous coaches that have attended.
+Since the inaugural NPI in 2010, we have welcomed over 200 college coaches from all levels.

 We keep things affordable for these coaches, all of which have tight budgets.
 All college coaches and basketball recruiting services are allowed in to the tournament at no cost and we do not charge them for the tournament rosters.
 This is a huge savings to the coaches, which will pay hundreds of dollars for this same treatment at NCAA certified events.